 The infamous story of Benjamin Barker, AKA Sweeney Todd, who sets up a barber shop down in London which is the basis for a sinister partnership with his fellow tenant, Mrs. Lovett.
 Based on the hit Broadway musical.

 Several people are hunted by a cruel serial killer who kills his victims in their dreams.
 While the survivors are trying to find the reason for being chosen, the murderer won't lose any chance to kill them as soon as they fall asleep.

-It hadn't even been a year since a plantation owner named Louis had lost his wife in childbirth.
+It hasn't even been a year since a plantation owner named Louis lost his wife in childbirth.
 Both his wife and the infant died, and now he has lost his will to live.
 A vampire named Lestat takes a liking to Louis and offers him the chance to become a creature of the night: a vampire.
 Louis accepts, and Lestat drains Louis' mortal blood and then replaces it with his own, turning Louis into a vampire.
 Louis must learn from Lestat the ways of the vampire.
 Written by

 53 of 60 people found this review helpful.

 Was this review helpful to you?